Wholesale Changes at Stapletons

 Big ideas are all very well, but isn’t there a danger that morale can be damaged when sweeping changes are implemented?
 “Although redundancies are always difficult for everyone involved, Stapletons is taking its position as a responsible employer seriously,” company representatives explained.

-In fact employee response to the news is said to be surprisingly positive.
+In fact employee response to the news is said to have been surprisingly positive.
 The day the news broke executives conducted 20 staff briefings where some employees were said to have “applauded the company’s swift reaction to difficult market conditions.”

 For the last few months of 2005 Stapletons is concentrating on putting its own house in order.
 But it will only be a matter of time before the company has more to tell.